aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/load-license-from-stream-object/_index.md

 ## Conclusion

 You’ve just learned **how to load license** from a stream object and **set Aspose license** for Aspose.Page in .NET.
 With the library unlocked, you can now explore the full range of document‑creation and manipulation features.
-For deeper dives, check the official **[documentation](https://reference.aspose.com/page/net/)**.
+For deeper dives, check the official **[Aspose.Page documentation](https://reference.aspose.com/page/net/)**.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.Page compatible with all versions of .NET?**
 A: Yes, Aspose.Page is designed to work seamlessly with all recent .NET Framework, .NET Core, and .NET 5/6 versions.